BaileyJM02/veoir/.coursework/readme.md

 |     Brave      | Request can be redirected |
 | Brave via HTML |      Serve the image      |

 This is exactly what I want.
-This is also more developer / user / software friendly as it only send them the HTML if they accept it.
+This is also more developer / user / software friendly as it only sends the HTML if they accept it.

-To get the image name and extension from the URL, I have written a small function that takes a string, slits it after each `.` character.
+To get the image name and extension from the URL, I have written a small function that takes a string, splits it after each `.` character.
 This looks like so:

 ```go
 func splitPath(path string) (types.Image, error) {